CsuFatfish/rocketmq-extensions/README.md

 # RocketmqExtendTools

-Since the official API provided by RocketMQ and RocketmqConsole only provide some basic functions, in actual development, developers often need to expand based on the basic API.
-The purpose of this project is to expand its functions based on RocketMQ, provide some easy-to-use APIs for functions that are not directly implemented by the official, for everyone to use or learn from, reduce learning costs, and improve efficiency.
+Since the official API provided by RocketMQ and RocketmqConsole only provide some basic features, in actual development, developers often need to expand based on the basic API.
+The purpose of this project is to expand its features based on RocketMQ, provide some easy-to-use APIs for features that are not directly implemented by the official, for everyone to use or learn from, reduce learning costs, and improve efficiency.

-The functions currently implemented are:
+The features currently implemented are:

 1. Message idempotent deduplication solution to prevent repeated consumption of messages.
 2. The elastic scaling of Producer and Consumer automatically scales producers and consumers based on resource usage.
-3. Realize some common functions: obtain the logical position of the message in the queue, obtain the tps of production and consumption, obtain the corresponding relationship between the queue and its consumers, etc.
+3. Realize some common features: obtain the logical position of the message in the queue, obtain the tps of production and consumption, obtain the corresponding relationship between the queue and its consumers, etc.